Estimated reading time: 10-15 mins

 - Drag-and-drop individual files for direct processing into Nextpoint.

-- Upload multiple files to an Amazon S3 staging folder, where you can process them into Nextpoint.
+- Upload multiple files to your Nextpoint File Room, where you can process them into Nextpoint.

-- Ask our data team to manage the processing, either by moving it from your staging folder or physically mailing it to us.
+- Ask our data team to manage the processing, either by moving it from your File Room or physically mailing it to us.

 Learning Opportunities for Beginners